robertdebock/presentations/vault-operations.md

 This token should be revoked as early as possible, after personal users have "high privileged" access to Vault.

-> Note: Most Vault installations have the root-token **NOT** revoked, which is a serurity issue.
+NOTE: Most Vault installations have the root-token **NOT** revoked, which is a serurity issue.

 ---